kaltura/DeveloperPortalDocs/documentation/PlayKit/Youbora-Android.md

 ### Configure the Plugin Configuration Object for the Youbora Plugin

-To configure the Youbora Plugin, add the following configuration to your `pluginConfig` file:
+To configure the Youbora Plugin, add the following configuration to your `pluginConfig` file as follows:

 ```
 private void configureYouboraPlugin(PlayerConfig pluginConfig) {